meicatalan-postgrad/customer-churn-prediction/README.md

 This project aims to predict customer churn in a subscription-based business environment using machine learning techniques.
 Customer churn refers to customers who discontinue using a service, directly impacting revenue, customer lifetime value, and long-term business sustainability.

-From a business perspective, retaining existing customers is more cost-effective than acquiring new ones.
-By identifying customers at risk of churning, organisations can implement targeted retention strategies such as personalized offers, improved customer support, and pricing adjustments.
+From a business perspective, retaining existing customers is significantly more cost-effective than acquiring new ones.
+By identifying customers at risk of churning, organisations can implement targeted retention strategies such as personalised offers, improved customer support, and pricing adjustments.

 This project approaches churn prediction as a binary classification problem, where the goal is to predict whether a customer will churn (Yes) or not (No).